mounikaponugoti/Be-A-Markdown-Pro/README.md

 After this start a new line.
 This is a new line.

-As expected, both the sentances are in the same line instead of in different lines. <br/> Now the question is, how to insert line breaks?
+In the above example, both the sentances are in the same line instead of different lines. <br/> Now the question is, how to insert line breaks?
 In this section, I will walk you through multiple ways to include the line breaks.
 Plese keep in mind that some of the options are not good to practice. <br/>

 - By using `<br/>`: